 How Is the MCAT Structured?

-Since its update in 2015, the MCAT exam for international students consists of four multiple-choice sections, administered in the following order:
+The exam consists of four multiple-choice sections, administered in the following order:

 Biological and Biochemical Foundations of Living Systems covers 59 questions over a 95-minute testing period.
-Questions focus on the functions of biomolecules and organization of biological systems in living organisms.
-Having deep knowledge of biology and biochemistry, organic and inorganic chemistry, as well as research methods and statistics are important for this section.
+Questions focus on the functions of biomolecules and the organization of biological systems in living organisms.
+Having deep knowledge of biology and biochemistry, organic and inorganic chemistry, as well as scientific inquiry and reasoning, research methods, and statistics skills are important for this section.

 Psychological, Social, and Biological Foundations of Behavior is also 59 questions administered over 95 minutes.
 Test takers must prove they understand how behavior, behavior change, and sociocultural factors impact human health.
-Again, knowledge of research methods and statistics are required for these questions.
+Again, scientific inquiry and reasoning, research methods, and statistics skills are required for these questions.

 How Is the MCAT Scored?

 Each section is scored from 118 to 132 with a median score of 125.
-Throughout the MCAT, test takers will be called upon to demonstrate four identified Scientific Inquiry and Reasoning Skills that are important to science and medicine:
+Test-takers will be called upon to demonstrate four identified Scientific Inquiry and Reasoning Skills that are important to science and medicine:

-Knowledge of Scientific Concepts and Principles: identify and demonstrate understanding of relationships between concepts, rather than just memorizing scientific facts.
+Knowledge of Scientific Concepts and Principles: Identify and demonstrate the understanding of relationships between scientific concepts and principles, rather than just memorizing scientific facts.

-Data-based and Statistical Reasoning: interpret data to make evidence-based conclusions.
+Data-based and Statistical Reasoning: Interpret patterns presented in tables, figures, and graphs to make evidence-based conclusions.

-The MCAT exam for international students takes seven-and-a-half hours to complete.
+The exam takes around seven-and-a-half hours to complete, including the optional break and other administrative tasks.
 Scores are released on a predetermined date, usually 30 to 35 days after the exam date.

-What Is a Good MCAT Score for International Students?
+What Is a Good Score for International Students?

-The total MCAT score is a sum of the scores from the four sections, and ranges from 472 to 528, with a median MCAT score of 500.
+The total MCAT score is a sum of the scores from the four sections, and ranges from 472 to 528, with a median score of 501.3.

 How Do I Prepare for the MCAT Exam?

-Studying for the MCAT is challenging, but it is an important step toward medical careers.
+Studying for the Medical College Admissions Test is challenging, but it is an important step toward medical careers.
 Best of luck to you!

 Speak with a Shorelight advisor today to start planning your next steps toward studying in the US >